exbotanical/brutus/README.md

 The inner-network botnet is a far more robust architecture, intended for less ephemeral applications than the intra-network system.
 It must also be noted that this system architecture is based on and uses code from SweetSoftware's Ares botnet.
 This incarnation of Ares is far more performant, scalable, and secure.

 This botnet optionally utilizes SSL verification.
-Brutus spawns a web interface and SQL database per user-provided configurations; these configurations are then utilized in compilation of client/slave instances.
+Brutus spawns a web interface and SQL database per user-provided configurations; these configurations are then utilized in compilation of client/agent instances.
 This means a user can launch the user-interface and manage their targets therein, all from Brutus' interactive command line.

-Compiled slaves are OS-agnostic and persistent.
-They are dynamically compiled with a `connect_interval` and a `max_failed_connections` int - if the slave fails to connect, at *`connect_interval`* seconds, *`max_failed_connections`* times, the slave self destructs (and cleans up after itself).
-As aforementioned, SSL verification can be configured such that the slaves must associate with the Command and Control server upon report.
+Compiled agents are OS-agnostic and persistent.
+They are dynamically compiled with a `connect_interval` and a `max_failed_connections` int - if the agent fails to connect, at *`connect_interval`* seconds, *`max_failed_connections`* times, the agent self destructs (and cleans up after itself).
+As aforementioned, SSL verification can be configured such that the agents must associate with the Command and Control server upon report.

-The slave instances keep local tmp logs to which all reverse shell, jobs/processes and assignments, and epistemological output is written.
+The agent instances keep local tmp logs to which all reverse shell, jobs/processes and assignments, and epistemological output is written.
 These ephemeral logs are then posted to the Command and Control server's `report` API endpoint.

-The Command and Control server utilizes a RESTful API architecture to coordinate *n* slaves in a scalable and robust manner.
-Slaves report to their own dynamic endpoints (URL params as slave ID), which are validated against the SQL database, to which all slave information is serialized and written.
+The Command and Control server utilizes a RESTful API architecture to coordinate *n* agents in a scalable and robust manner. agents report to their own dynamic endpoints (URL params as agent ID), which are validated against the SQL database, to which all agent information is serialized and written.

-The Command and Control server also utilizes MD5 for user authentication (critical functions, such as removing/killing slaves are restricted to the admin user) - the primary controller is the administrator, though user accounts can be spawned and deleted should the controller wish to allow other users access to the botnet C2 instance at any point in given time.
+The Command and Control server also utilizes MD5 for user authentication (critical functions, such as removing/killing agents are restricted to the admin user) - the primary controller is the administrator, though user accounts can be spawned and deleted should the controller wish to allow other users access to the botnet C2 instance at any point in given time.

 A major next step in development is a security module, which will wrap all correspondence in AES encryption.
-I am also currently working on enforcing a public/private key-pair exchange on initial client/slave report, and coding a custom Diffie-Hellman script for associating.
+I am also currently working on enforcing a public/private key-pair exchange on initial client/agent report, and coding a custom Diffie-Hellman script for associating.

 *Note: This module is under development*